What can the UN do to support India through its deadly COVID-19 surge?

-Category: Coronavirus Hits: 1The UN is at the forefront of efforts to help India extricate itself from the almost unimaginable scale of suffering its citizens are undergoing, as a result of a devastating wave of COVID-19 infections.
+Category: Coronavirus Hits: 2The UN is at the forefront of efforts to help India extricate itself from the almost unimaginable scale of suffering its citizens are undergoing, as a result of a devastating wave of COVID-19 infections.
 Earlier this week, UN News spoke to the country chiefs based in India, for the World Health Organization (WHO) and the UN Children’s Fund, to get their take on the crisis.
 Here are some key excerpts from the interviews.

 Read more https://news.un.org/feed/view/en/story/2021/05/1091562